Are you a bullet journal fan who also loves reading a good book?

 Bullet journal Books To Read page

-Every book lover needs to have a place to write down its book wishlist – and Books To Read page is perfect for that purpose.
+Every book lover needs to have a place to write down his/her book wishlist – and the Books To Read page is perfect for that purpose.

 I like this page to be designed as a bookshelf, with three shelves on a page.

-Right from the start, this was the design I made in my bullet journal, and it’s the same design I use ever since.
+Right from the start, this was the design I made in my bullet journal, and it’s the same design I have used ever since.

-I’ll even let you out a secret why I keep the same style of this page for so long! 😉
+I’ll even let you out a secret about why I have kept the same style of this page for so long! 😉

 My choice of topics are fantasy/thriller, personal development, and biography.

 (every now and then I do sneak in a book or a few that don’t belong to these genres, but mostly these three-or four- are the ones that interest me the most)

 On top of writing the title of the book, here I also like to note the book’s length, the bookstore where I can get it, and the price.

 These extras help me when planning the purchase. 😉